Back to text menu | Back to clickable plan | Back to topic (mithraea)

 The Mithraeum of the House of Diana was excavated in the years 1914-1915.
 It was installed in two Antonine rooms in the north-east corner of the House of Diana at the end of the second or in the early third century AD.

 In the south-west corner of the southern room were two doors.
 The door in the west wall was blocked when the mithraeum was installed.
 In the blocking is a semicircular niche.
 Between the southern and northern room are two doors (the central one was originally a window).
 The northern room received indirect light, and was quite dark.
 Podia (h.
 0.60) were built in both rooms.
-Those in the southern room have disappeared, but an older geometrical black-and-white mosaic testifies to their existence: it is preserved because the podia stood on top.
+Those in the southern room have disappeared, but an older geometric black-and-white mosaic testifies to their existence: it is preserved because the podia stood on top.
 Between the southern podia is a well, belonging to the mithraeum.
-Below the podia in the northern room was also a black-and-white geometrical mosaic.
+Below the podia in the northern room was also a black-and-white geometric mosaic.
 These podia were reached along a few treads at the south end.

 Plan of the mithraeum.
 SO II, fig. 1.